Denperidge-Redpencil/Learning.md/Notes/emberjs.md

 - `bands.band.songs` = full name.
 Entities in:
     - `app/routes/bands/band/songs.js`
     - `app/templates/bands/band/songs.hbs`
 - The top-level route will be executed once, and by using `this.modelFor("modelname");` things can be passed down to the lower levels
+    - This has some implications!
+If you load in things in bands.band, navigate to bands.band.details, and then to `<LinkTo @route="bands.band>`, it will actually link to bands.band.index.
+That does *not* require it to pass bands.band, and thus it won't, and the loading happening within bands.band won't execute

 ### Components
 - Mostly self contained so they can be moved across applications